JohnSebastianHussey/midilearn/README.md

 # midilearn
 Module for implementing MIDI Learn feature in the browser.
+Requires a browser that has the Web MIDI API enabled, chrome 47+ for example.

 ## How it works